-Today we are making our own sweet rolls!
+Today we are making our own vegan Hawaiian rolls!
 Homemade bread is one of the greatest things in life, and these dairy-free and egg-free sweet buns are no exception.

 So that’s it kids.
-Fluffy sweet rolls with no milk, butter, or egg.
+Fluffy sweet, vegan Hawaiian rolls with no milk, butter, or egg.
 So soft and delicious, you will never want to buy sweet rolls again.
 You will want to make them yourself. 😄

 Say it with me …Vegan once a week.
 Vegetarian twice a week. …It’s a start. 🌎💚